CX4712 NAS Build

 Build

-Here is a photo after transferring the setup into this case, nothing really changed, if you are wondering where the
+Here is a photo after transferring the setup into this case.
+Nothing really changed.
+If you are wondering where the

-This server case has no backplane, which comes with upsides and downsides, the upside is that in this case there is a simple gender changer installed where the HDDs slide in, so even if one of them breaks I could either exchange it for a new one, or rip it out and just hardwire the disk directly.
+This server case has no backplane, which comes with upsides and downsides.
+The upside is that, in this case, there is a simple gender changer installed where the HDDs slide in, so even if one of them breaks, I could either exchange it for a new one or rip it out and just hardwire the disk directly.

-If you put everything together it looks quite sleek, ignore the dust, where I live it gets way too dusty.
+If you put everything together, it looks quite sleek.
+Ignore the dust; where I live, it gets way too dusty.

 Afterthoughts